 Bifurcation problems

 The idea behind BifurcationKit is to compute bifurcation diagrams in memory limited environments where the device can barely hold the current continuation state.
-We thus disable by default saving all solutions along the branch and all eigenvectors (see ContinuationPar to change this behaviour).
+We thus disable by default saving all solutions along the branch and all eigenvectors (see ContinuationPar to change this behavior).
 Still, one needs to save a few solution indicators, like for plotting.
 This is the reason for the function record_from_solution (see below).

 Generic bifurcation problem